suheylcavusoglu/air-quality-EDA/README.md

 ## Air Quality Index Calculation

 - After various statistical analyzes and manipulations on this data set, AQI values were calculated for the Kocaeli station.
-- For more detailed information, the codes below can be examined.

-**Author: Süheyl Çavuşoğlu**